 Further reading & references

 - Chronic anal fissure.
-0.2% topical glyceryl trinitrate ointment; NICE advice, March 2013
+0.2% topical glyceryl trinitrate ointment; NICE Evidence Summary, March 2013

 - British National Formulary; NICE Evidence Services (UK access only)

 - Chronic anal fissure.
-Botulinum toxin type A injection; NICE evidence summary, Unlicensed or off label medicine, June 2013
+Botulinum toxin type A injection; NICE Evidence Summary, June 2013